ptgott/one-newsletter/ROADMAP.md

 1. Come up with a release process (i.e., to make it easier for people to use this without building from source).
 Change the module name to `www.github.com/ptgott/divnews`, including in all imports.
 Currently it's set to `divnews`.

-1. Add a Makefile with “test-unit” and “test-e2e” targets
+1. Add a Makefile with “test-unit” and “test-e2e” targets.
+Also measure unit test coverage.

 1. Consider using the lowest common ancestor approach shown [here](https://www.benawad.com/scraping-recipe-websites) to find lists of links automatically without requiring the user to specify this via a CSS selector.